auerlab/TOPMed-mCA/README.md

 a drop-in replacement to speed up some scripts, though this will have only a minor impact on overall analysis time as awk is generally not a bottleneck.

-Most FreeBSD ports are also available in dports on Dragonfly BSD, and many are available in pkgsrc, a package manager with stringent quality assurance that supports virtually any POSIX platform.
+Users of other Unix-like systems such as Linux and macOS can deploy all of the necessary tools using [pkgsrc](https://pkgsrc.org), a package manager with stringent quality assurance that supports virtually any POSIX platform..
+The auto-pkgsrc-setup script at [https://NetBSD.org/~bacon](https://NetBSD.org/~bacon) will help you get started.

+Most FreeBSD ports are also available in dports on Dragonfly BSD.

 For more information on package managers, see the [Repology website](https://repology.org).